tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 	OK
 	Destroying test database for alias 'default'...

 This command will run through all tests that have been created for the Rango app.
 However, at the moment, nothing much happens.
-This is because the `tests.py` that lives inside the `rango` app directory is pretty much blank; save for a single `import` statement.
+This is because the `tests.py` that lives inside the `rango` app directory is pretty much blank, except for a single `import` statement.
 Every time you create a new Django app, this nearly-blank `tests.py` module is created for you to encourage you to write tests!

 From the output shown above, you might also notice that a database called `default` is referred to.
 When you run tests, a temporary database is constructed, which your tests can populate and perform operations on.
 This way your testing is *performed independently* of your live database, satisfying one of the rules we listed above.